alexwoolford/rtd-kafka/README.md

         "lon": -104.98970794677734,
         "lat": 39.697723388671875
       },
-      "milesPerHour": 34.18513011763098
+      "milesPerHour": 34.18513011763098,
+      "h3": "8c268cd8d171dff"
     }

-Note that the milesPerHour has been updated.
+Note that the `milesPerHour` and `h3` properties have been added.
+The `h3` is a hierarchical spatial index, designed by Uber.
+See [eng.uber.com/h3](https://eng.uber.com/h3/) for more details.
+The `h3` is at resolution 12 - which equates to hexagons that are approx. 307 square meters.

 The `rtd-stream` module reads in Kafka and Schema Registry properties from environment variables.